vdamov/softuni-software-engineering/angular-fundamentals/Project Defense/Quinder/README.md

 # Quinder

 **Quinder** is a dating application designed for people who are looking for a partner.
-In **Quinder** you can choose people you like by swiping and if they like you too, you can start a chat.
+In **Quinder** you can choose people you like by swiping and if they like you too, you can start chatting.

 Project URL - [http://quinder-8e428.firebaseapp.com/](http://quinder-8e428.firebaseapp.com/)